 Want to dine in an old, western-style dinner full of history in the heart of New Mexico?
 The restaurant’s slogan, “Serving cowpokes, city folk, hikers, bikers, drifters n’ debutantes since 1947,” is no joke!
 Come eat through the menu’s American and New Mexican dishes.
 From burgers to chicken fried steak, burritos, tamales and tostadas, you can have it all.
 They even have a vegetarian menu.

 SAN ANTONIO HOT SPRINGS

 San Antonio Hot Springs is not to be missed.
-The ten mile round trip hike is accessible by foot year round.
-If you’re one of the lucky ones who makes it to the springs while the road is open (road closures vary year to year but summer and early fall is usually the only time the road is open) and have an all terrain vehicle (those pot holes are a no go for an RV) then you’ll be able to drive the majority of the hike and only walk a mere .7 mile to San Antonio Hot Springs.
-There are a handful of pools ranging from scalding hot to lukewarm temperatures that over look a stunning view of the Jemez forest.
+The ten-mile round trip hike is accessible by foot year-round.
+If you’re one of the lucky ones who make it to the springs while the road is open (road closures vary year to year but summer and early fall is usually the only time the road is open) and have an all terrain vehicle (those potholes are a no go for an RV) then you’ll be able to drive the majority of the hike and only walk a mere .7 mile to San Antonio Hot Springs.
+There are a handful of pools ranging from scalding hot to lukewarm temperatures that overlook a stunning view of the Jemez forest.

 Pro Tip: No photos of tribal members are allowed without permission.

 Where to RV: Taos Valley RV Park and Campground